HigherOrderCO/Kind/CONTRIBUTE.md

 instructions!
 I'm currently adding items as I remember, so this list isn't complete right now.
 Help me think in more things to add!

+## Funding:

+We're self-funded.
+If you'd like to help with donations, grants or funding, obviously let us know (:

 ## Improve base:

 The best way to start contributing (and to get familiar with the codebase) is to